OrlaBr/five-app/README.md

 ## Work-in-Progress

-a simple app created using
+a simple app a simple app to help relieve stress and anxiety in 5 simple steps.

+Created using

 - Python - language
 - Flask - framework
 - MongoDB - database
 - Materialize - styling
-- WTForms - validation of forms
-- Passlib - password protection